shamsadr/shamsadr.github.io/README.md

 ---

 ## 🔍 About This Website
 This portfolio is designed using **GitHub Pages** and powered by **Jekyll**.
-It is a comprehensive overview of my academic journey, professional experience, and personal projects.
+It provides a comprehensive overview of my academic journey, professional experience, and personal projects.

 ### Key Features:
 - **Home**: A snapshot of who I am, my professional summary, and what drives me.
-- **About**: My background in Industrial Engineering, economics, and growing expertise in ML/AI and data analytics.
+- **About**: My background is in Industrial Engineering, economics, and growing expertise in ML/AI and data analytics.
-- **Portfolio**: A collection of the projects that I’ve worked on, including operations research analysis, machine learning models, and case studies in financial analysis and risk management.
+- **Portfolio**: A collection of the projects I’ve worked on, including operations research analysis, machine learning models, and case studies in financial analysis and risk management.

 ---

 ## 👨‍💼 About Me
 I graduated with a **Bachelor of Science in Industrial Engineering** from **Purdue University**, where I developed a strong foundation in **production planning**, **operations research**, and **machine learning**.
 My technical proficiency spans across multiple programming languages, including **Python**, **R**, and **SQL**, alongside advanced skills in **data modeling** and **predictive analytics**.

-Currently, I’m actively working on honing my skills in **artificial intelligence** and **data-driven decision-making**.
+I’m actively working on honing my skills in **artificial intelligence**, **data science**, and **data-driven decision-making**.
 I have experience automating workflows, building optimization models, and applying machine learning algorithms to solve business problems.

 ---